 The City has set very steep fines for buildings that do not comply.
 Buildings must pay $268 per metric ton that their carbon footprint exceeds the limit, annually.
 There are also fines for not submitting a report (.50 per building square foot, per month).

-The 2024 and 2030 emissions limits were set to impact the worst 20% and worst 75% of carbon emitters, so an average building will meet the initial 2024 requirements, but will need to reduce emissions to meet the more stringent 2030 limits.
+The 2024 and 2030 emissions limits will impact the worst 20% and 75%, respectively — so an average building will meet the initial 2024 requirements.
+However, said average buildings will need to reduce emissions to meet the more stringent 2030 limits.
 But that doesn’t mean that building owners can sit back and do nothing for the next few years.
 Identifying and implementing energy upgrades is a multi-year process, and even if you plan to sell the building before 2030, buyers will start to bake in the costs associated with meeting the emissions limits, so building owners should start planning for compliance now.

-While the details are still being worked out within the law, all buildings should start putting together a long-term energy strategy focused on carbon reduction that will meet or exceed the emissions performance targets.
+With all of the Local Law 97 mechanisms now in place, all buildings should start putting together a long-term energy strategy focused on carbon reduction that will meet or exceed the emissions performance targets.
 This process takes time and might seem daunting.
 This will require input from key stakeholders (internal and external experts), tenants, building operations, ownership and management.